needle-mirror/com.unity.purchasing.udp/Documentation~/games-with-iap.md

     {
         Debug.Log("Initialization succeeded");
         // You can call the QueryInventory method here
-        // to check whether there are purchases that haven’t be consumed.
+        // to check whether there are purchases that haven’t been consumed.
     }

     public void OnInitializeFailed(string message)